cyruseuros/cake/README.md

 of your targets inside of a development Docker/Podman container.

 ### Vision
-- Most projects should have a `Makefile` and a `Dockerfile` at their root for convenience and portability
+- Though Cake supports more complex workflows, most projects that currently have a `Makefile` at their root should also place a developer-focused `Dockerfile` there for convenience and portability
   - The `Makefile` is the single source of truth for the build process
   - The `Dockerfile` is the single source of truth for the build environment
 - A container runtime should not be a hard dependency to build the project.